 Before we accept you into our graduate program, we need you to meet a few requirements.
 The purpose of these requirements is to help ensure that all students receiving graduate degrees have a reasonable understanding of basic science.

 - Students should hold a bachelor’s degree from a recognized institution and have satisfactory GPA and GRE scores.
 Specific undergraduate course requirements depend on the student’s major interest.
-A list of required courses may be obtained from the Agronomy and Soils Graduate Student Handbook.

 - The required undergraduate level courses do not count towards a degree, but grades received in these courses are figured in the grade point average.
 Most students who have undergraduate degrees in a science curriculum will have already taken most of these courses or closely related courses that can be substituted for the requirement.
 Any substitution must be approved by the graduate curriculum committee.
 In some situations, students who receive their undergraduate degrees from other institutions may be required to provide proof that the courses taken are reasonable substitutes for the required courses.